watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

 13. Save changes and close the editor.

-14. Create the certificate using kubectl.
+14. Create the certificate using `kubectl`.

     ```bash
     kubectl create --save-config=true -f certificate.yml